 4.4 To provide advice, ideas, and suggestions for Singapore business interests in Thailand and the surrounding region in the fields of trade, industry,

 4.5 To perform activities and provide services to carry out the duties of the Chamber.

 4.6 To compile news, information and statistics on trade in general, on industrial affairs, and on legal and financial matters worthy of interest, for distribution to members.

-4.7 To assist and promote activities those are benevolent to society.
+4.7 To assist and promote activities that are benevolent to society.

-Article 5: The Chamber shall comprise members who are domiciled in the Kingdom of Thailand and more than one half of the members shall be Singaporean natural persons, or juristic persons which have Singaporean natural persons as their partners or shareholders, including branches of the juristic persons registered in Singapore.
+The Chamber shall comprise members who are domiciled in the Kingdom of Thailand and the majority shall be Singaporean natural persons, or juristic persons which have Singaporean natural persons as their partners or shareholders holding half or more of the capital of such juristic persons, including branches of the juristic persons registered in Singapore.
 All the members of the Chamber shall be engaged in the following enterprises: trading, services, independent professions, industries, agriculture, finance or economic activities.